inviqa/harness-go/docs/how-to-guides/how-to-add-kafka.md

 In order to add Kafka and Zookeeper to your application, you just need to update our project's attributes in `workspace.yml`, and then update your application code to use some environment variables that contain Kakfa host information.
 The Go harness takes care of the rest for us.

-The below guide shows how to add the MySQL database to your application.
+The below guide shows how to add Kafka and Zookeeper to your application.
 In your project's `workspace.yml`:

 1. Add Kafka to the `app.services` attribute:
    ```